insane-code/journal/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/insane/journal.svg?style=flat-square)](https://packagist.org/packages/insane/journal)

-Journal is package that serves as a base for an accounting laravel apps powered by jetstream/inertia (CRM, Budgeting apps, stores etc).
+Journal is a package that serves as a base for accounting Laravel apps powered by Jetstream/inertia (CRM, Budgeting apps, stores, etc).
 Journal provides the implementation for account ledger, double entry transactions, payees, account reconciliations, and more.

-Actions, providers and policies are exported to give more flexibility.
+Actions, providers, and policies are exported to give more flexibility.

 ## Installation
 Once you have a project with jetstream + inertia scaffolding